 The executors were therefore held to be in breach of duty.
 An order was made requiring accounts to be disclosed, with the surviving executor to pay the charities’ legal costs personally.

-If you are involved in a dispute with executors or trustees who are causing delay or refusing to disclose relevant documents then give our free legal helpline a call on 0808 139 1599.
+If you are involved in a dispute with executors or trustees who are causing delay, failing to produce estate accounts or refusing to disclose relevant documents then give our free legal helpline a call on 0808 139 1599.